proteusx/proteus/README.rst

 - GCC and GNU make
 - Perl (version 5.8.6 or later), and the modules, Perl-Tk, Storable and File-Slurp
-- TeX installation including the packages XeTeX, xtab and xgreek
+- TeX installation including the packages latexmk, XeTeX, xtab and xgreek
 - Unicode Fonts that include the Greek and Greek Extended  ranges.
 - TLG and PHI5/7 CDROMS.

 Building and Installing
 _______________________

-- Copy the contents of the CDROMS to /usr/local/share/CDROMS.
+- Copy the contents of the CDROMS to /usr/local/CDROMS.
   The expected directory structure is as shown bellow::

               /usr/local/CDROMS/